benjohnsto/ronaldsons_cemetery/README.md

 Anna P .
 Patton / Daughter of / Adam Bamage / Born August 28th 1804 / died October 27th 1883 Euphemia Ferguson / died June 5th 1903

 In Memory of / Adam Bamage Patton / Of Co.
 1. 13th Penna.
 Cavalry / Died at Newbern / North Carolina / May 1, 1865 / Aged 23 years

 Sacred / to the memory of / John McNamee / who departed this life / December 8th 1842 / in the 65th year of his age / May he rest in peace

-A .
-Murphys / Family Ground / Arthur Murphy / Died June 20th 1854 / in the 60th year of his age
+A. Murphys / Family Ground / Arthur Murphy / Died June 20th 1854 / in the 60th year of his age

 Ruhama E .
 Murphy / Died Jan.
 26 1879 / Aged 32 years